The PAU Survey: galaxy stellar population properties estimates with narrowband data: Abstract

 \section{Abstract}

-{ Narrow-band galaxy surveys have recently gained interest as a promising method to achieve the necessary accuracy on the photometric redshift estimate of individual galaxies for next-generation stage-IV cosmological surveys.
-One key advantage is the ability to provide higher spectral resolution information about galaxies that should allow a more accurate and precise estimation of galaxy stellar population properties.
-However, the impact of adding narrow-band photometry on the stellar population properties estimate is largely unexplored.
-The scope of this work is two-fold: on one side, leveraging the predictive power of broad-band and narrow-band data to infer galaxy physical properties such as stellar masses, ages, star formation rates and metallicities.
-On the other hand, evaluating the improvement of performance in estimating galaxy properties when we use narrow-band data instead of broad-band.
-In this work we measure the stellar population properties of a sample of galaxies in the COSMOS field for which both narrow-band and broad-band data are available.
-In particular, we employ narrow-band data from the Physics of the Accelerating Universe Survey (PAUS) and broad-band data from the Canada France Hawaii Telescope legacy survey (CFHTLS).
-We use two different spectral energy distribution fitting codes to measure galaxy properties, namely \cigale and \prospector.
-We find that the increased spectral resolution of narrow-band photometry does not yield a substantial improvement on constraining galaxy properties using spectral energy distribution fitting.
-Still we find that we obtain a more diverse distribution of metallicities and dust optical depths with \cigale when employing the narrow-band data.
-The effect is not as prominent as expected, which we relate this to the low narrow-band signal-to-noise ratio of a majority of the galaxies, the respective drawbacks of both codes as well as the coverage only in the optical regime.
-The measured properties are afterwards compared to the ones in the COSMOS2020 catalogue, showing good agreement.
-We release the catalogue of measured properties alongside this work. }
+{ A newfound interest has been seen in narrowband galaxy surveys as a promising method for achieving the necessary accuracy on the photometric redshift estimate of individual galaxies for next-generation stage IV cosmological surveys.
+One key advantage is the ability to provide higher spectral resolution information on galaxies, which ought to allow for a more accurate and precise estimation of the stellar population properties for galaxies.
+However, the impact of adding narrowband photometry on the stellar population properties estimate is largely unexplored.
+The scope of this work is two-fold: 1) we leverage the predictive power of broadband and narrowband data to infer galaxy physical properties, such as stellar masses, ages, star formation rates, and metallicities; and 2) we evaluate the improvement of performance in estimating galaxy properties when we use narrowband instead of broadband data.
+In this work, we measured the stellar population properties of a sample of galaxies in the COSMOS field for which both narrowband and broadband data are available.
+In particular, we employed narrowband data from the Physics of the Accelerating Universe Survey (PAUS) and broadband data from the Canada France Hawaii Telescope legacy survey (CFHTLS).
+We used two different spectral energy distribution (SED) fitting codes to measure galaxy properties, namely, \cigale and \prospector.
+We find that the increased spectral resolution of narrowband photometry does not yield a substantial improvement in terms of constraining the galaxy properties using the SED fitting.
+Nonetheless, we find that we are able to obtain a more diverse distribution of metallicities and dust optical depths with \cigale when employing the narrowband data.
+The effect is not as prominent as expected, which we relate to the low narrowband signal-to-noise ratio (S/N) of a majority of the sampled galaxies, the respective drawbacks of both codes, and the restriction of coverage to the optical regime.
+The measured properties are compared to those reported in the COSMOS2020 catalogue, showing a good agreement.
+We have released the catalogue of measured properties in tandem with this work. }

 \keywords{Galaxies: stellar content -- Techniques: photometric -- Galaxies: star formation}